Policies, Codes & Other Documents

 Also, MSMEs who have already applied for a loan restructuring framework are not eligible for this scheme.
-MSMEs also must fulfil some additional criteria to avail of this facility.
+MSMEs also must fulfill some additional criteria to avail of this facility.

 The RBI guidelines include many popular loans in the restructuring 2.0 framework.
 Here is a list mentioning some of them.